aws-neuron/aws-neuron-sdk/neuron-guide/neuron-frameworks/pytorch-neuron/tutorials/pretrained_bert_tutorial.rst

  If you already have Inf1 environment ready, you can skip to :ref:`pretrained bert Running the tutorial`.

-* :ref:`pretrained bert Running the tutorial` - The tutorial is available as a Jupyter notebook.
+* :ref:`pytorch-HuggingFace Pretrained BERT-run-tutorial` - The tutorial is available as a Jupyter notebook.
 You have the option to run the tutorial as a Jupyter notebook or run the tutorial on the EC2 instance terminal as a script.
 This section will guide you into the two options.
-* :ref:`pretrained bert cleanup instances` - After running the tutorial, make sure to cleanup instance/s used for this tutorial.
+* :ref:`pytorch-HuggingFace Pretrained BERT-cleanup-instances` - After running the tutorial, make sure to cleanup instance/s used for this tutorial.

 .. _pytorch-HuggingFace Pretrained BERT-env-setup: